xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

   M_align_reg = M_align \ S_sing_align
   ```

-* Whenever an experiment or protocol attempts to evaluate `DeltaS_align(m)` for `m` in `S_sing_align`, the result is treated as “out of domain” and not as evidence about the underlying canonical alignment problem.
+* Whenever an experiment or protocol attempts to evaluate `DeltaS_align(m)` for `m` in `S_sing_align`, the result is treated as out of domain and not as evidence about the underlying canonical alignment problem.

 ---

 ## 4. Tension principle for this problem

 This block states how Q121 is characterized as a tension problem within TU at the effective layer.
+It provides a way to restate alignment questions, not a way to solve them.

 ### 4.1 Core alignment tension functional

-We define the core alignment tension functional:
+We define the core alignment tension functional.

 ```txt
 Tension_align(m) = DeltaS_align(m)
 ```

-with `DeltaS_align(m)` as in Block 3.
+with `DeltaS_align(m)` as in Section 3.
 In particular:

 * `Tension_align(m) >= 0` for all `m` in `M_align_reg`.